jkayani/mycryptopals/README.md

 ```

 This works because of the stateless nature of ECB and because the range of possibilities to guess is narrowed significantly by only varying the last byte of the last block

+#### CBC bitflip

+CBC works as follows:

+- XOR plaintext block with preceding ciphertext block (or IV)
+- ECB_Encrypt the result

+In a situation with an N-block ciphertext where:

+- Attacker controls the block boundaries via their input (e.g, spill data into an adjacent block)
+- Attacker knows the _plaintext_ of block N
+- There is no validation of the ciphertext (e.g, no hashing or other integrity control)
+- There is no harm from scrambling any given block of the ciphertext (e.g, it's OK for block N - 1 to decrypt into garbage)

+The attacker can modify the ciphertext so that when decrypted, block N decrypts into a desired string.
+This is because CBC will XOR the result of `EBC_Decrypt`ing block N with the block N - 1 ciphertext.
+The block N - 1 ciphertext can be replaced so that when XORed with `EBC_Decrypt(block N)` the desired string is generated